Spin-spiral instability of the Nagaoka ferromagnet in the crossover between square and triangular lattices: Introduction and Overview

-Nevertheless, this complexity is irrelevant to finding the critical point.
-One can find the exact phase boundary by simply looking at the stability of the ferromagnetic state against forming a long-wavelength spin spiral (i.e. by searching for a vanishing spin stiffness).
+Nevertheless, this complexity is irrelevant to finding the critical point. {One can find the phase boundary by simply looking at the stability of the ferromagnetic state} against forming a long-wavelength spin spiral (i.e. by searching for a vanishing spin stiffness).
 In a recent paper, Sharma \textit{et al.} made a similar observation \cite{SharmaArxiv2025}, estimating the location of the phase transition by looking at the spin-wave instability of the ferromagnet.
 As they observed, this spin-wave argument gives an incorrect value for the critical point, $(t_{\rm c}^\prime)_{\rm SW}=0.42 t$, significantly larger than the critical hopping strength that they found in their numerical calculations.
 This overestimation occurs because the actual instability is towards a spiral, rather than a spin wave.
+Note that they use a different orientation of their lattice, so some of their expressions look slightly different than ours.

 Although both spin waves and spin spirals correspond to slow spatial rotations of the spins, they are very different excitations.
-In spin waves, the spins oscillate about a fixed direction, for example staying near one of the poles of the Bloch sphere.
-Conversely, in spirals the spins continuously rotate with a fixed pitch, tracing out a great circle.
+In a spin wave the spins oscillate about a fixed direction, for example staying near one of the poles of the Bloch sphere.
+Conversely, in a spiral the spins continuously rotate with a fixed pitch, tracing out a great circle.
 Quantum mechanically, a ferromagnet of $N$ particles with a single spin wave has a total spin $S=N/2-1$, and can be constructed by flipping a single spin.
 Conversely, a spin spiral has $S=0$, and requires flipping a macroscopic number of spins.

 This phase transition was first studied numerically by Lisandrini \textit{et al.} \cite{LisandriniPRB2017}, using density-matrix renormalization group techniques on finite lattices.
 Later Sharma \textit{et al.} \cite{SharmaArxiv2025} extended these calculations to larger system sizes, and generalized previous analytic approaches \cite{DavydovaPRB2023}.
 At finite temperature this phase transition becomes a crossover, as was studied by the current authors \cite{PereiraArxiv2025}.
 A variant of our present approach has been used to calculate the superfluid drag in a model of two-component bosons \cite{KielyPRA2025}.